-Another feature we find most convenient is its non-slip foot area.
+Another feature I find most convenient is its non-slip foot area.
 You can never be too careful when handling a moving vehicle, so this safety precaution struck the right cord in accident prevention.

 While many of Husqvarna Z248F reviews are positive, it’s normal for a complex piece of equipment to gain negative comments because of its learning curve.

 Most users are full of praise for its mowing power and maneuverability.
 Meanwhile, other reviewers submit complaints about the zero-turn feature ruining their lawns.
 These issues often occur when the operator doesn’t turn on the 3-point turn feature.